 Best PS4 Family Games

 Erica is probably the best FMV game of the past 10 years, and it makes for the perfect place to start this list.
-If every member of your family has moved beyond their teenage years, Flavourworks' depiction of what appears to be a normal care home which quickly descends into madness is essential.
+Perhaps not one for kids, Flavourworks' depiction of what appears to be a normal care home quickly descending into madness is gripping.
 It's easy to pick up and play, devoid of any thumbstick control, and gives you time to think about your choices and actions.
 If you're looking for a captivating story which requires minimal interaction, Erica is about the best you're going to get.

 Please note that some external links on this page are affiliate links, which means if you click them and make a purchase we may receive a small percentage of the sale.
 Please read our FTC Disclosure for more information.

 If you've got a PlayStation VR headset and have been looking for a way to show it off to the family, Keep Talking and Nobody Explodes is the perfect blend of virtual reality and real-life problem-solving.
-While you wear the VR device, your family can be out in the real world helping you to disable a bomb via a manual filled with solutions to the problems threatening your life.
-With matches only lasting a short while, you can be in and out of a puzzle in no time at all — potentially even giving those less experienced with video games a shot at disabling the contraption.
+While one person wears the VR device, the rest of the family helps them to disable a bomb via a real-life manual filled with solutions to the puzzling devices on the explosive.
+With rounds only lasting a short while, you can be in and out of a puzzle in no time at all — potentially even giving those less experienced with video games a shot at disabling the contraption.

 Knowledge Is Power is another PlayLink game that anyone with a smartphone can get the hang of in the space of just a couple of minutes.
 This is essentially a quiz show where you pick the categories and make questions harder to answer through Power Plays.
 Lots of questions are going to be keeping you occupied for many rounds, while quick-fire matches will have you coming up with answers at a blistering pace.
 It's fun for the whole family, especially those with a big brain.